 Assistant Director, Career Specialist

-Kristen Hanson encourages students and alumni to actively self-assess their skills and strengths throughout the career seeking process.
-Having spent six years living and working abroad, Kristen can advise students interested in pursuing a career or Post-grad degree at home or internationally.
-Kristen holds a BA in French from the Evergreen State College, and a BA in Film from the University of Paris VIII.
-She has worked for a variety of film festivals including Sundance, Tribeca, and the Abu Dhabi Film Festival.
-Specialized in video production, film, art administration, festival and event planning, PR, translation and education, she can advise students on opportunities in these areas and more.
+Kristen Hanson encourages students and alumni to actively assess their skills and strengths, and helps them discover ways to hone their professional and networking skills.
+Having spent six years studying and working abroad, Hanson can give insight on pursuing a career at home or internationally.
+She holds a BA in French from the Evergreen State College, and a BA in Film and Video from the University of Paris VIII.
+She has worked in communications and event planning for arts institutions including Sundance Institute, MoMA and the Abu Dhabi Film Festival.
+With education and experience in video production, art administration, festival and event planning, PR, and teaching, she can advise students on opportunities in these areas and more.

 Danielle Campbell, originally from Texas, graduated from SAIC with a BFA in May 2013.
 Her curriculum was multidisciplinary, spanning across sculpture, designed objects, performance, film and video.
 Her practice now utilizes mostly film and video, and she collaboratively programs screenings and produces videos for musicians in Chicago with the film collective she co-founded, Psychopomp.
 She has interned for Artpace San Antonio, LVL3 Gallery, Music Box Films, and artist Dan Paz.
 Campbell has been actively involved in the Career + Co-op Center for more than three years, assisting with the Working Artist Program and Peer Advising students.
 She is now advising full time and hopes to provide students with a relatable and current perspective on being a student while also supplementing academia with the right kind of opportunities to make for the best possible future.